Should I Build My Own CRM?

 Integration with other company applications:

 Many businesses often want to integrate all their software to ensure communication and collaboration amongst staff.
 Many third-party software companies allow for just enough integration capabilities, and sometimes that is not enough.
-If you have other custom-built software and are looking to integrate all of them together, then it is an advantage to build your own CRM.
+If you have other custom-built software and are looking to integrate all of them together, then it is an advantage to build your own custom CRM.

 Non-reliance on third party companies: